-As my family reluctantly recalls the events of November 22nd, we find it almost unbelievable to realize it had been nearly one year since we lost Konnor.
+As my family reluctantly recalls the events of November 22nd, we find it almost unbelievable that it had been nearly one year since we lost Konnor.

 For grievers the movement of time is just the tick of a clock, for us the passage of time stopped when Konnor’s heart ceased to beat.
 Our idea of time has been measured by a before and after.
 Before Konnor died and after.

 Those suffering a huge loss do go on.
-Really there is no other choice but to go on, to keep moving forward.
+Really there is no other choice but to keep moving forward.
 But the process is so very slow.
 The ebb and flow of emotions, the moodiness.
 We are living our lives as best as we can.
-Grief has placed a veil on our being and our lives that we can’t control.
-We still feel it, we still live it.
-It’s not something we think about, it’s something we are.
+Grief has placed a veil over us and our lives that we can’t control.
+We live with grief.
+We still feel it, we have immediately changed.
+It is not something we think about, it’s something we are.
 Something we are trying to get out from under but continue to struggle against.
-Because grief can cause dysfunction, and the damage that follows…
+Because grief can cause dysfunction, and the damage that follows is inescapable.

-My daughter threw herself into school and work and ignored other important things.
+My daughter threw herself into school and work.
 The mental and emotional state of the mother after the loss of her child is inconceivable to me.
 My heart aches for her and I can’t make things better which is a mother’s natural impulse when her child is hurting.
 This keeps me awake at night.

 If Konnor were here I’m sure my daughter would not have lost so much more since he left..

-Grievers may behave abnormally for the first year.
+Grievers may behave abnormally if not unconsciously irrational for the first year.
 I quit my job without having another in place.
 I cannot handle stress.
-In my current job if the stress gets to be too much I start to shake, I can’t breathe and I may start to cry.
+In my current job if the stress gets to be too much I start to shake, I can’t breathe and I start to cry.
 I don’t like to talk, I used to.
 I’m tired all the time.
 I have a chronic stomach ache.
 I look in the mirror and I see myself aged ten years.

 Grievers don’t really think about consequential issues.
 We can’t.
 It’s too complicated.
 We only feel.
 We feel sad.
 We feel numb.
 We feel tired.
 We feel frustrated.
 We feel lonely.
 We move forward in time without a plan.
 We don’t like it this way.
 We don’t want to be this way.
 This is our reality.
 Please don’t ask too much of us right now.
 We are indecisive, moody, maybe angry.
 We don’t think about tomorrow and we don’t remember yesterday.